HellperKK/Stoicos/Guide/ENG.md

 Moving a sprite with arrow keys
 =end

-#Generate the initial state of the game
+; Generate the initial state of the game
 = :init (function
     {
       [32 32]
     }
   )

-#Updates the state of the game and return a new one
+; Updates the state of the game and return a new one
 = :update (function :state
     {
       (bind [:new_x :new_y] state)